 We are a member of the Usedfully textile reuse programme.
 We have joined them to make a commitment to a circular economy for the textile and fashion industry.
-We are working with them on our washable/wipeable fabric which needs to be reused rather than composted.

 We have measured our carbon footprint with Ekos and received a Carbon Friendly Certification.
 Our estimated carbon footprint for the period 29/05/2020 to 29/05/2021 was 8.074 tonnes of CO2e which is very low.